sylvainbx/rust-book-fr/FRENCH/src/ch03-02-data-types.md

 <!--
 What happens if you try to access an element of an array that is past the end of the array?
-Say you change the example to the following code, which will compile but exit with an error when it runs:
+Say you change the example to the following, which uses code similar to the guessing game in Chapter 2 to get an array index from the user:
 -->

 Que se passe-t-il quand vous essayez d'accéder à un élément d'un tableau qui se trouve après la fin du tableau ?
-Imaginons que vous changiez l'exemple par le code suivant, qui va compiler mais qui va quitter avec une erreur quand il sera exécuté :
+Imaginons que vous changiez l'exemple par le code suivant, similaire au jeu du plus ou du moins du chapitre 2, pour demander un indice de tableau à l'utilisateur :

 <!--
 <span class="filename">Filename: src/main.rs</span>